PeppeL-G/course-material/src/courses/web-development-fundamentals/study-guide.md

 In the beginning of most weeks you will be encouraged to view some recorded lectures.
 These will be quite theoretical and will teach new you things you can use when building a website.

 ### Tutorials
-Some weeks there will be a tutorial session where the teacher will show you how to use what has been taught in the recorded lectures in practice.
+Some weeks there will be a tutorial session where the teacher will show you how to use what has been taught in the recorded lectures in practice. you can think of these as traditional lectures given on campus, but with no lecture slides and mostly coding.

+### Lectures
+In the course there will be a few traditional lectures given in a lecture hall on campus.

+### Seminars
+To help you write a proper project report, there will be a 1 hour lecture on academic writing, and then a 1 hour seminar you can attend to become even better at academic writing.
+All students can't attend the seminar at the same time, so it is given at two different times, and you may attend one of them.
+To distribute you, join the [Seminar Group](https://ju.instructure.com/courses/6738/groups) on Canvas corresponding to the time you want to attend.

 ### Lab Sessions
 Each week you may attend a 4 hours lab session.
 At the lab session you may ask the teacher there for help with your exercises and project work.

-There are 3 different lab sessions each week, but you may only sign up for one of them.
-To distribute you, join one of [the lab groups on Canvas](https://ju.instructure.com/courses/4558/groups).
+There are 5 different lab sessions each week, but you may only sign up for one of them.
+To distribute you, join one of the [Lab Groups](https://ju.instructure.com/courses/4558/groups) on Canvas.
 First come, first served.

 ::: tip Attending more lab sessions
 You may attend the other lab sessions if there is room for it, but the teacher there must of course prioritize helping the students that have signed up for that lab session.